Tandem Diabetes Care

 "I realized that sharing your designs only worked in your favor."

 Presenting unfinished work to 24+ senior designers was daunting.
 Yet, Tandem's culture of transparency taught me that vulnerability leads to growth.
-By sharing early prototypes in UX syncs and team channels, I gained invaluable feedback that sharpened my craft, deepened my design thinking, and built my confidence in articulating design decisions.
+By sharing early prototypes in UX sync meetings, I gained invaluable feedback that sharpened my craft, deepened my design thinking, and built my confidence in articulating design decisions.

 ⚒️ Master the Craft